R4thin/js-messaging-tutorial/README.md

 Now you can call showChat when the pickRecipient button is clicked.

-##Send Messages
+##Send messages

-You made it to the fun part - sending messages!
+You made it to the fun part: sending messages!
 First, you should listen for a click on the sendMessage button:

 	$('button#sendMsg').on('click', function(event) {
 	//don't submit the form